rwieruch/blog_robinwieruch_content/react-firebase-email-verification.md

 export default Firebase;
 {{< /highlight >}}

-To protect your routes from users who have no verified email address?
-We will do it with a new higher-order component in *src/components/Session/withEmailVerification.js* that has access to Firebase and the authenticated user:
+To protect your routes from users who have no verified email address, we will do it with a new higher-order component in *src/components/Session/withEmailVerification.js* that has access to Firebase and the authenticated user:

 {{< highlight javascript >}}
 import React from 'react';